Alternative

 MistakeWhy It HurtsBetter Approach

-Migrating all channels at once A single process issue can block fulfillment across the business.
+Migrating all channels at once A single process issue can block fulfillment across the whole business.
 Roll out in stages by marketplace or order type.

-Ignoring historical shipping data in the evaluation You may choose a platform that looks good in demos but underperforms in production.
-Use live historical orders for A/B rate and workflow testing.
+Ignoring historical shipping data in the evaluation You may pick a platform that looks good in a demo but costs more in production.
+Price live historical orders on both tools side by side before deciding.

 Migration Checklist from Ordoro

-• Pilot the new tool with one channel before expansion.
+• Pilot the new tool with one channel before expanding.

-• Cut over remaining channels only after KPI targets are met.
+• Cut over the remaining channels once your cost-per-label and void-rate targets are met.

 Real Migration Scenarios from Ordoro